ajh17/neco-ghc/README.md

 # neocomplcache-ghc (neco-ghc)

-A completion plugin for Haskell, using ghc-mod
+A completion plugin for Haskell, using ghc-mod.

 ## What is neco-ghc